Skip to content

 Fetchers

-Fetchers translate data (e.g. URL, URI, File, etc.) into either an ImageSource or a Drawable.
+Fetchers translate data (e.g. URL, URI, File, etc.) into either an ImageSource or an Image.
 They typically convert the input data into a format that can then be consumed by a Decoder.
 Use this interface to add support for custom fetching mechanisms (e.g. Cronet, custom URI schemes, etc.)

 See Fetcher for more information.